indaco/sveo/src/lib/components/schemaorg/sitenavigationelements/README.md

 # JsonLdSiteNavigationElement

-`JsonLdSiteNavigationElement` component adds a [SiteNavigationElement] schema.org type to the page header, a navigation element of the page.
+The `JsonLdSiteNavigationElement` component injects a [SiteNavigationElement] from Schema.org into the page as a `<script type="application/ld+json">` tag, describing the structure of the site's main navigation menu for search engines.

 ## Usage